-RUSA will develop a Business Plan to document fiscal strategies for the division.
-The plan will focus and direct these strategies:
+RUSA will adopt a Business Plan to document fiscal strategies for the division that will focus and direct efforts.
+These strategies will:

 Assist the division in identifying and meeting member needs;